Keeladi Excavations: 2500 Year Old Habitat as Big as Harappa Mohenjodaro!

 Excavation at Keeladi has been painstakingly slow, as moderate as 10 cm per day!!
 The biggest challenge for this site is that the estate is a private property and needs several legal approvals as well has firm government commitments for excavation work.

-After working on about one acre of this plantation site, the ASI team could dig out a significantly large habitat, with closed drainage system, organic chemical/alchemy processing units, ring wells, small storage rooms, terracotta figures, glass beads, coins, ivory articles and much more.
+After working on about one acre of this plantation site, the ASI team could dig out a significantly large habitat, with closed drainage system, organic chemical/alchemy processing units, ring wells, small storage rooms, and much more.
+Few of the artifacts found in Keeladi include terracotta structures depicting earlobes, stone celts used for sharpening tools, circular and square coins from the Chola and Pandaya period, chess games made of ivory, arrowheads made of bones and iron, gold beads, iron implements like knives, daggers, etc.

 There is a conclusive evidence of articles from foreign origin like Rome and Far East, firmly establishing a trade connect with West as well as East.
 The strong maritime dominance of ancient Tamil Nadu can be confirmed yet again from Keeladi excavations.
 This excavated site presumably demonstrates that the habitat could be an industrial town from 3rd century BC.